Richmond-San Rafael Bridge Current and Planned Projects

 Work Summary: Caltrans, in partnership with the Metropolitan Transportation Commission (MTC) and the Bay Area Toll Authority (BATA), is pleased to announce that the San Francisco Bay Conservation and Development Commission (BCDC) has approved our joint application to modify operations on the Richmond-San Rafael Bridge.

-New Operational Schedule Begins October 27, 2025, Starting October 27, 2025, the right shoulder of the upper deck—currently designated for bicycle and pedestrian use—will serve as a highway shoulder lane on Mondays, Tuesdays, and Wednesdays, as well as Thursday mornings.
+New Operational Schedule started October 27, 2025, the right shoulder of the upper deck—currently designated for bicycle and pedestrian use—now serve as a highway shoulder lane on Mondays, Tuesdays, and Wednesdays, as well as Thursday mornings.
 The moveable barrier will be repositioned to reopen the bike/ped path on Thursday afternoons and remain open all day on Fridays, Saturdays, Sundays, and select holidays.

 New Bike Path Hours